 Figure 3: Examples of curved text examples from the CUTE80 dataset that are correctly and incorrectly predicted by Bi-STET.
 In black the ground truth is given.

-or not our transformer-based method is better in predicting longer output character sequence than an RNN-based method.
-In Figure 4, we show the relation between output sequence length and accuracy for the IIIT-5K evaluation set.
-We can see that the prediction accuracy given a sequence length is more or less constant until we reach a character length of 11.
+a character length of 11.
 After a sequence length of 11, the accuracy starts to degrade.
 It should be noted that there are very few samples with a sequence length of 11 or higher.